-Stick with me for a breezy biochemistry overview while I guide you through this study(1).
-First off, anxiety disorders are incredibly prevalent across the world, plaguing 25% of the population(2).
-Do you or someone you know suffer from anxiety?
+Stick with me for a breezy biochemistry overview while I guide you through gene production.
+First off, anxiety disorders are incredibly prevalent across the world, plaguing 25% of the population.1 Do you or someone you know suffer from anxiety?
 Most likely.
 The current treatments rely on prescription medications that do not always provide relief, have many side effects, and can lead to addiction and dependence; alternatives include mindfulness, yoga, relaxing teas, and therapy (which everyone should do).
 But again, these treatments may not be effective.

 Three takeaways to tell your friends:

-• A specific miRNA, in a brain region known as the amygdala, can prevent anxiety by down-regulating a specific gene, known as Pgap2(1).
+• A specific miRNA in a brain region known as the amygdala can prevent anxiety by limiting a gene known as Pgap2.2

-The method of regulation is quite complex, gaining more popularity and relevance by the year.
-These regulators are known as microRNAs (miRNAs).
+Gene regulation is complex, gaining more popularity and relevance by the year.
+One regulator is known as microRNAs (miRNAs).
 RNA instead of DNA because the miRNAs are single-stranded sequences of nucleotides, not double-stranded DNA sequences.
 How these miRNAs control genes is due to the nature of producing genes.

-miRNAs are single-stranded.
-When producing a gene, your body produces a single-stranded copy of the gene’s DNA.
-Both have specific sequences of nucleotides.
-If the miRNA sequence aligns with a region of the gene, the miRNA will latch onto the gene like a zipper and prevent its functions, as shown below.
+miRNAs are single-stranded sequences.
+When producing a gene, your body produces a single-stranded copy (RNA) of the gene’s DNA.
+If any region of the gene aligns with the miRNA sequence, the miRNA will latch onto the gene like a zipper and prevent its from functioning (Figure 1).

-miRNA binding to and suppressing a gene.
-Adapted from Mucha et al. 2023
+Figure 1) miRNA binding to and suppressing a gene.
+Adapted from Mucha et al2

-After stressing mice, they identified five upregulated miRNAs in the amygdala but focused on the most prevalent one, miR-483-5p (pronounced [meer-483-5p])(1).
-After identification, they searched for genes suppressed by this miRNA.
+After stressing mice, they identified five miRNAs in the amygdala but focused on the most abundant one, miR-483-5p (pronounced [meer-483-5p]).2 After identification, they searched for genes suppressed by this miRNA.
 They found that miR-483-5p heavily suppressed a gene called Pgap2.
-To test the anxiety-reducing effects of miR-483-5p and Pgap2, they conducted an elevated plus maze test, see below.
+To test the anxiety-reducing effects of miR-483-5p and Pgap2, they conducted an elevated plus maze test (Figure 2).

 The elevated plus maze is a plus-shaped platform with two shielded “safe” extensions and two exposed “unsafe” extensions.
 The mice tend to travel between the safe extensions.
 However, when relieved of their anxiety, mice increase their exploration of unsafe extensions.
-The researchers track their movement and calculate the number of times the mice enter the unsafe extensions versus the safe extensions.
+The researchers track their movement and calculate the number of times the mice enter the unsafe extensions compared to the safe extensions.
 The more they enter the unsafe extensions, the less anxious we say they feel.
-See below how upregulating miR-483-5p in the amygdala increases the mouse’s movements into the unsafe extension; therefore, upregulating miR-483-5p decreases anxiety.
+Increasing the levels of miR-483-5p in the amygdala increases the mouse’s movements into the unsafe extension (Figure 3);2 therefore, increasing miR-483-5p levels decreases anxiety.

-Mouse pathway tracings (red) in an elevated plus maze.
+Figure 3) Mouse pathway tracings (red) in an elevated plus maze.
 Increased miR-483-5p versus control.
-Adapted from Mucha et al. 2023
+Unsafe extensions (white); Safe extensions (grey).
+Adapted from Mucha et al2

 Knowing that miR-483-5p decreases Pgap2 production, they conducted the same experiment while directly limiting Pgap2 production.
-Limiting Pgap2 production decreased anxious behaviors as well.
+Limiting Pgap2 production decreased anxious behaviors as well.2

 They repeated these elevated plus maze tests, following six hours of stress on the mice, to test if miR-483-5p and Pgap2 influence stress-induced anxiety.
 They saw the same results.
-The increased amount of miR-483-5p, which limits Pgap2, and the limited production of Pgap2 resulted in decreased anxious behaviors.
+The increased amount of miR-483-5p, which limits Pgap2, and the limited production of Pgap2 both resulted in decreased anxious behaviors.2

 In summary, less Pgap2 production in the amygdala leads to less anxious behaviors, and miR-483-5p limits Pgap2 production.

 So what now?
 Limit Pgap2 in humans?
-No. We have no method of targeting Pgap2 to the amygdala.
-We don’t know what off-target effects may occur, and we need more than one behavioral test before moving forward.
+No. We don’t know what off-target effects may occur, and we need more than one behavioral test before moving forward.
 A lot of steps need to happen before utilizing this as a therapeutic, but identifying a single gene responsible for anxious behaviors is groundbreaking.

 REFERENCES